 Here at HowtoForge, we have already discussed multiple command line utilities that are focused on finding file differences.
-But there are several more such tools, and in this tutorial, we will discuss on such command dubbed sdiff using some easy to understand examples.
+But there are several more such tools, and in this tutorial, we will discuss one such command dubbed sdiff using some easy-to-understand examples.

-Please note that all examples mentioned in this article have been tested on Ubuntu 16.04 LTS.
+Please note that all the sdiff command examples mentioned in this article have been tested on Ubuntu 22.04 LTS.

 Linux sdiff command